Skip to main content

 What kind of savings products can be included?

-You can trade in listed shares, equity certificates and exchange traded funds (exchange traded funds) in companies resident in countries within the EEA.
+You can trade in exchange-traded shares, equity certificates and exchange-traded funds in companies based in countries outside of the EEA.
 For example, Borr Drilling falls outside because it is not registered within the EEA even though it is listed on the Oslo Stock Exchange.

-You can trade a large selection of equity funds.
-It is a requirement that the equity fund must have more than an 80% proportion of shares.
+You can trade a wide range of equity funds.
+There is a requirement that the equity fund must consist of more than 80 per cent shares.
 DNB Aktiv 80 is such a fund, but for example, the balanced fund DNB Aktiv 50 is not subject to this scheme as its proportion of equities is too low.

 How do I trade equity funds in a share savings account?

-You can buy and sell equity funds in the normal way in Mutual fund trading in the online bank or our own savings app, Spare.
+You can buy and sell equity funds in the normal way in mutual fund trading in the online bank or in our own savings app, Spare.

 Does it cost anything to move a share savings account to DNB?